Salicylic acid: Safety

 In excess, salicylates have toxic effects, which can be fatal.
 Toxicity is most often due to oral overdose.

 Cosmetic applications of the drug pose no significant risk.
 Even in a worst-case use scenario in which one was using multiple salicylic acid-containing topical products, the aggregate plasma concentration of salicylic acid was well below what was permissible for acetylsalicylic acid (aspirin).
 Since oral aspirin (which produces much higher salicylic acid plasma concentrations than dermal salicylic acid applications) poses no significant adverse pregnancy outcomes in terms of frequency of stillbirth, birth defects or developmental delay, use of salicylic acid containing cosmetics is safe for pregnant women.
 Salicylic acid is present in most fruits and vegetables as for example in greatest quantities in berries and in beverages like tea.

-In one documented case, a patient applied extreme levels of salicyate ointment topically (40% ointment, over 41% of the total skin surface), and subsequently received hemodialysis to reduce blood salicylate concentration.
+In one documented case, a patient applied extreme levels of salicylate ointment topically (40% ointment, over 41% of the total skin surface), and subsequently received hemodialysis to reduce blood salicylate concentration.